- You are applying for your first U.S. passport or

 - Taken without eye glasses

-Complete the Letter of Authorization for Allstate Passports & Visas.
+Complete the Letter of Authorization for getting a passport & Visas.

 - Must list your full legal name